 from scipy.stats import lognorm

-# Set grain size distribution parameters
+# Set the parameters of the grain size distribution

 mean_grain_size = 10.0 # μm (geometric mean)

-std_log = 0.5 # Logarithmic standard deviation
+std_log = 0.5 # standard deviation of the logarithm

-# Convert lognormal distribution parameters
+# Convert to log-normal distribution parameters

 # mean = exp(mu + sigma^2/2) → mu = log(mean) - sigma^2/2